The Odyssey (TV series): Broadcast

 The pilot episode was originally aired in Canada on March 9, 1992, as The Jellybean Odyssey.

 The series was shown on Network 2 in Ireland as part of their children's strand of programming The Den in 1994.
 The show was broadcast in the U.S. by the Sci-Fi Channel, in the UK by Nickelodeon and Channel 4 in 1995 (repeated in 1998), in France by M6 (first season only) and then by France 3 (whole series), and in a number of other countries.

 The series aired in Hong Kong on ATV World.

 The first 26 episodes aired in French Canada on Radio-Canada during the 1994-95 season, under the title "L'odyssée fantastique".
 It re-aired in 1996 and 1998.

 Home media

 A special edition DVD of the complete series was made in limited quantities and is sold through Omni Film Productions.

 Streaming

-Can also be purchased digitally from vimeo.
-From May 25, 2018 to Jan 9, 2019 the series was uploaded to the YouTube channel Encore+ and all 39 episodes are currently fully uploaded.
+The Odyssey can also be purchased digitally from Vimeo.
+From May 25, 2018 to January 9, 2019, the series was uploaded to Canada Media Fund’s YouTube channel Encore+.
+However the channel was shut down in 2022.

-As of 2018 the series has been released online for free on Canada Media Fund’s Encore+ YouTube channel.
+It can currently be streamed on the services Plex and Tubi in Canada.

 Accolades

-Awards won by the series include Top Ten World Program at the Cologne Conference and a Canadian Gemini for Best Youth Program.
+Awards won by the series include the Top Ten World Program at the Cologne Conference and a Canadian Gemini for Best Youth Program.